 As the global community continues to emphasize human development, education, and technological advancement, the United States becomes an increasingly popular destination for couples seeking to begin family life.
 Unfortunately, some opportunists leverage US immigration laws in an attempt to fast-track naturalization through marriage.
 U.S. Citizenship and Immigration Services (USCIS) seeks to detect individuals who enter into illegitimate marriages in exchange for citizenship.

-In order for a person to become naturalized through the route of marriage, the person applying must meet the following requirements:
+In order for a person to become naturalized through marriage, applications must meet the following requirements:

-- Be a permanent resident of have their green card for at least 3 years immediately preceding the date of filing Form N-400, Application for Naturalization;
+- Possess a green card for at least 3 years immediately preceding the filing of a Form N-400, Application for Naturalization;

-- Have been living in marital union with the U.S. citizen spouse, who has been a U.S. citizen during all of such period, during the 3 years immediately preceding the date of filing the application and up until examination on the application;
+- Have lived in marital union with a U.S. citizen spouse during the 3 years immediately preceding the date of filing, and through final examination;

-- Have lived within the state, or USCIS district with jurisdiction over the applicant’s place of residence, for at least 3 months prior to the date of filing the application;
+- Have lived within the state, or USCIS district with jurisdiction over the applicant’s place of residence, for at least 3 months prior to the date of filing;

-- Have continuous residence in the United States as a lawful permanent resident for at least 3 years immediately preceding the date of filing the application;
+- Have continuous residence in the United States as a lawful permanent resident for at least 3 years immediately preceding the date of filing;

 - Reside continuously within the United States from the date of application for naturalization until the time of naturalization;